firefinancialservices/slate/source/index.md

 If you ever accidentally reveal the Client Key (or accidentally commit it to Github for instance) it is vital that you log into BUPA and delete/recreate the App Tokens as soon as possible.
 Anyone who has these three pieces of data can access the API and your data, and in future potentially make payments from your account (depending on the scope of the tokens).
 </aside>

-Once you have the authorization token, pass it as a header for every call.
+Once you have the access token, pass it as a header for every call, like so:

+`Authorization: BEARER $ACCESS_TOKEN`

 Whenever it expires, create a new nonce and get a new one again.

-`Authorization: BEARER $ACCESS_TOKEN`

 ### HTTP Request